Stocks Retreat After Dow Crosses 26000 Milestone

 "We have a high level of confidence in fourth-quarter earnings numbers," said Tom Wright, director of equities trading at JMP Securities.
 "But there's an even higher level of optimism around what forward guidance will be now that we have a new corporate tax structure."

 Meanwhile, shares of energy companies declined, as oil prices, which had been rallying recently, slid.
-Energy firms in the S&P 500 fell 0.9%, putting them among the broad index's biggest decliners.
+Energy firms in the S&P 500 fell 1.2%, making them the broad index's biggest decliner.

 While some investors continue to harbor concerns over whether stocks have grown too rich, several say they have been hard pressed to find signs the long-running rally is reaching its end.